 Using remote.it with FileZilla for file management and transfer

 The process is similar for FileZilla, a cross-platform secure file manager utility.
 Copy the Hostname and Port values from the remote.it connection dialog to FileZilla’s connection screen as shown.
 Be sure to add sftp:// before the host name as shown.
 Click on “Quickconnect” to connect.

-Similar to PuTTY, you will see an “Unknown Host Key” warning.
-Select “Ok” to complete the connection.
+Similar to PuTTY, you will see a security alert: the “Unknown Host Key” warning.
+Select “OK” to complete the connection.